wavefrontHQ/wavefront-cli/README.md

 ## Requirements

-The Wavefront Integration CLI is currently supported on Linux environments only and has been tested on the following Linux versions:
+The Wavefront Integration CLI is currently supported on Linux environments only and is broadly compatible with:

--   Amazon Linux AMI 2016.09.0
+-   Amazon Linux AMI
--   CentOS 6.7, 7.2
+-   CentOS
--   Debian Jesse, Wheezy
+-   Debian
--   RedHat 6.6, 7.3
+-   RedHat Enterprise Linux
--   Ubuntu 14.04, 16.04
+-   Ubuntu
+-   SuSE Linux
+-   Oracle Linux
+-   Fedora

 The lowest version of Python the CLI has been tested with is 2.6.6.